 06 of 09

 The hosta is ubiquitous but never bland; the explosion in breeding efforts means you can populate the garden under your trees with mammoth or teacup specimens, gold foliage or blue, and broad leaves or narrow ones.
-Hostas are very long-lived plant that grow and multiply slowly over the years.
+Hostas are a very long-lived plant that grows and multiplies slowly over the years.
 Although they do tolerate drought, you will find that water is like fertilizer to a hosta: with plenty to drink, the plants will achieve their greatest potential.

 07 of 09